zrythm/zrythm/doc/user/editing/edit-modes.rst

 accomplished by single clicking and dragging, which is more efficient when creating a large number of objects.

-Holding down :zbutton:`Control` while clicking will allow you to create multiple objects in a row (where applicable) with a length specified by the snap settings corresponding to each editor.
+Holding down :kbd:`Control` while clicking will allow you to create multiple objects in a row (where applicable) with a length specified by the snap settings corresponding to each editor.